PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 </table>
 </div>

-- **Correlation analysis:** When viewing a funnel in PostHog, [correlation analysis](/product/correlation-analysis) automatically suggests events and properties that correlate to success or failure – e.g. "people who converted were 10x more likely to versus people who dropped off".
+- **Correlation analysis:** When viewing a funnel in PostHog, [correlation analysis](/product/correlation-analysis) automatically suggests events and properties that correlate to success or failure.
 We use transparent, testable statistical models – no phony "AI" here.

 - **SQL query editor:** Mixpanel doesn't support SQL queries, instead opting for its own query language, JQL (JavaScript Query Language).
 PostHog's SQL query editor is [currently in development](/PostHog/posthog/issues/12352).

 ## Tracking & SDKs

-PostHog and Mixpanel both support a broad range of tracking options and libraries.
-The main difference is PostHog supports event autocapture, so you don't have to manually instrument all your events to track them,
+PostHog and Mixpanel both support a broad range of tracking options and libraries, and manual event instrumentation.
+But PostHog also supports event autocapture, so you don't have to manually instrument all your events to track them,

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">